What is the difference between red oak and white oak hardwood?

 Red Oak flooring – select grade White Oak flooring – select grade

 1. Color – red oak has a bit of a pinkish tint is a little bit lighter than white oak.
 White oak tends to be a bit browner, darker and more yellow.
+As they start out with different colors and have different densities, red oak and white oak absorb stains differently.
 When you stain them, the difference between the 2 species decreases, especially the darker you go.
 With lighter stains, the red oak tends to have a bit of red undertone in the color.

 2. Graining – red oak tends to have stronger graining than white oak hardwood.
 White oak has a bit of a smoother look.
 Some people prefer the strong graining of red oak – both because they like the look and because the strong graining helps hide the scratches and dents; other prefer the slightly smoother grain of white oak and feel it’s a less busy look.